 2.1.
 In the popup menu, choose Clone.

 2.3.
-Then click the Clone workspace button at the bottom of the form.
+Click the Clone workspace button at the bottom of the form.

 You should see the newly cloned workspace in the "My Workspaces" section of the Workspaces page immediately.

 If you get an error message that includes the phrase "Precondition failed" (see screenshot below), you have likely exceeded your Google project quota.
-To learn more about Google project quotas and how to request more, see Google Cloud quotas: What are they and how do you request more.
+To learn more about Google project quotas and how to request more, see When workspace creation fails: Google project quotas.